Jon Kyl: Appointment

 who in 1975 was appointed back to the Senate after the disputed election of 1974.

+After leaving the Senate, Kyl served in 2018 as sherpa for Brett Kavanaugh's nomination to the Supreme Court in 2018.

 Kyl voted in favor of the confirmation of Brett Kavanaugh to the Supreme Court.
+He opposed the FIRST STEP Act.
+The bill passed 87–12 on December 18, 2018.

 He resigned from the Senate effective December 31, 2018, and was succeeded by Congresswoman Martha McSally, a fellow Republican.